 Asheville Academy helps young girls from Montana deal with their emotional and behavioral struggles in a supportive therapeutic environment.
-As a leading therapeutic boarding school, our program helps girls from Montana find success with evidence-based therapeutic techniques, accredited academics, and caring staff.
+As a leading therapeutic boarding school, our program combines evidence-based therapeutic techniques, accredited academics, and caring staff to help girls from Montana find success.
 Asheville Academy is one of the top therapeutic boarding schools for Montana families, even though it is located in Asheville, North Carolina.

-We have helped multiple families from around the country, who have daughters dealing with defiance, depression or anxiety, and school refusal.
-As a therapeutic boarding school located outside of Montana, we provide a new environment without distractions for girls to begin their healing journey.
+We’ve helped families from across the country whose daughters are struggling with depression or anxiety, defiance, and school refusal.
+A therapeutic boarding school located outside of Montana, provides girls with a new environment without distractions to begin their healing journey.
 We specialize in working with girls ages 10-14 because of the issues common in this age group.
 Everything from our campus, weekend activities, and community involvement were built for the needs of young girls.

 Girls from Montana and their families reconnect by rebuilding and repairing their relationships through equine and animal therapy, family therapy, and our experienced clinical team.
 Our therapeutic boarding school can help your Montana build confidence and find success.
 Call 800-264-8709 to learn more about how we can help your family today!